-Vegetarian patties are delicious and flavorful, made with healthy veggies such as broccoli, cauliflower, and spinach.
-These nutritious patties will be ready in less than 30 minutes and are gluten free.
+Vegetarian cauliflower and broccoli patties are delicious and flavorful, made with healthy veggies such as broccoli, cauliflower, and spinach.
+These nutritious low-carb patties will be ready in less than 30 minutes and are gluten-free.

 Why it's Yummy

 - Budget-friendly - These veggie patties require only a few ingredients, no hard work because they are very easy to make.
 They can be enjoyed as they are with dipping sauces, served with mashed potatoes, rice, crispy smashed potatoes, or with a burger bun.

 - Versatile - make these patties extra thick to serve in a vegetarian burger or slightly smaller and thinner (fritters style) and kids love these too.
 I like to add some cheese inside or sprinkle grated parmesan on top.
 Cheese is the ultimate fix for any food!
 This helps to mask the broccoli flavor if it's something that your kids don't like.

 - Juicy and tender - a combination of broccoli, cauliflower and spinach makes them extra juicy and very tender.
 Plus they are gluten-free and healthy!

 - So, why else you should make these?
 These veggie burgers are made with plant-based ingredients and include a wide range of health benefits including Vitamin A, Vitamin K (especially high in spinach), Vitamin C and B, and many other nutrients.